 In Conversation with Kati Kuvaja-Liimatainen

-Today, we bring you our conversation with Kati Kuvaja-Liimatainen, Team Manager, Centralized Order to Cash (Eastern Europe, Russia, Baltics & Non-CCF Countries), Finland.
+Today, we bring you our conversation with Kati Kuvaja-Liimatainen, Team Manager at Centralised Order to Cash (for Eastern Europe, the Baltics & Non-CCF Countries) in Finland.

 To kick things off, could you tell us a little about yourself?

 My hobbies include kayaking, cycling, running, going to the gym and hiking.
 This summer, I was hiking in Lapland’s Hammastunturi wilderness.
-We hiked for 6 days and 63 kilometers.
+During a six-day journey, we hiked 63 kilometres.
 It was an amazing trip.
 While I have been on short winter hiking trips, my eyes are set on a longer winter hiking trip in Halti (a Fell in Northern Finland) next.
 I also enjoy reading, watching movies and travelling.

 How would you describe your path to Lindström and the journey so far?

-Looking back, when I started working for Lindström, I didn’t have the faintest idea that I would spend a decade working for the organisation (and counting!).
+Looking back, when I started working for Lindström, I didn’t have the faintest idea that I would spend a decade (and counting!) working for the organisation.
 This naturally speaks volumes about what a great experience it has been to work here.
 I have had enough opportunities to take on roles and profiles in my areas of interest.
-Over the years, I shifted between many teams but kept in touch with the wonderful co-workers I had a chance to get to know.
+Over the years, I shifted between many teams, but kept in touch with the wonderful co-workers I had a chance to get to know.
 I surely have not forgotten that I have had the best kind of managers there are: the kind who trusted me and enabled me to explore new possibilities and responsibilities.